 Agenda Item Action by Whom Date within the staffing resources. xii.
-The friends and family test results were good, and we were looking to benchmark these results to make sure we were addressing all opportunities. xii.
 The friends and family test results were good, and we were looking to benchmark these results to make sure we were addressing all opportunities.
-Discussion: MB asked if demand had returned back to more normal levels.
+Discussion: i.
+MB asked if demand had returned back to more normal levels.
 EM advised that consultant to consultant referrals were higher and in-house urgent referrals were higher in some areas.
 This was being seen as capacity was constrained in other hospitals.
-GP referrals had seen a slow increase over time but referral routes had been changed as pre-COVID we could not receive consultant to consultant referrals and that pathway had now been reinstated.
+GP referrals had seen a slow increase over time but referral routes had been changed as pre-COVID we could not receive consultant to consultant referrals and that pathway had now been reinstated. ii.
 IW asked if we planned to retain telephone clinics or were to change their use.
 EM advised that we had committed to retain these where appropriate.
 During COVID we had invested in providing patients with remote monitoring and as many patients had long journeys to the hospital being able to deliver services remotely was a positive move.
-We would increase these services where we could and commit to securing feedback on how these clinics were operating.
+We would increase these services where we could and commit to securing feedback on how these clinics were operating. iii.
 SP noted that the Trust had retained the baseline measures in PIPR and looked at how much could be delivered by the Trust and how much could be delivered with partners in the wider system.
 Services were changing profoundly, and more thought was required to allow benchmarking to take place.
-What we were doing was exceptional because of the impact of the CDC, MDT working and leadership across the Trust.
+What we were doing was exceptional because of the impact of the CDC, MDT working and leadership across the Trust. iv.
 GR noted the concern that some patients may not be getting referred because of the changes in pattern of referrals.
-EM advised that the Trust was very conscious of the head and was looking to define the metrics to inform the Board and committees going forward.
+EM advised that the Trust was very conscious of the health inequalities agenda and how we understood and measured this and was looking to define the metrics to inform the Board and committees going forward. v.
 GR told Board members that he was a respiratory patient and had attended the hospital for diagnostic tests.
 He had then had a virtual appointment with his consultant and felt this arrangement worked well.
-He had also been invited to provide feedback on o EDs Nov 21 who might be dissatisfied with a virtual attendance and asked if we gathered information on inability to access services and digital exclusion.
-EM advised that we were aware of this with virtual outpatients and with the 'DrDoctor' service.
-Each patient receives a telephone call from the outpatient team before they are booked into a virtual clinic and that allows the Trust to identify those who are not digitally enabled, and these patients are offered a face to face appointment.
-Some patients were also put off attending the Trust because of the travel costs and we had applied for charitable funding to support travel costs in this case to ensure that patients could attend.
-Noted: The Board noted the PIPR report for Month 05 (August 2021).
+He had also been invited to provide feedback on occasion through the virtual clinic route. vi.
+MB asked about the difficulty in getting information from patients who might be di EDs Nov 21